-College United States History (12) is an elective semester course offered in ACPS high schools, taught by ACPS teachers that qualifies for dual enrollment credit which will be calculated in both high school and college GPA's.
+College United States History (12) is an elective semester course offered in ACPS high schools.
 College credit is awarded through Allegany College of Maryland or Frostburg State University, depending on the high school in which the course is taught.
 The curriculum provides for a survey of various forces on American life ranging from European background to the close of Reconstruction.
 Students will earn 3 college credit hours upon successful completion of the course.
-There will be a reduced tuition fee assessed for this class.
-A placement test appropriate for the course will need to be taken for admission to the college/university unless a waiver is granted based upon SAT or ACT scores.
-Students must select the ACPS college course and register with the college/university to receive college credit.